iotexproject/iotex-bootstrap/README.md

 # IoTeX Delegate Manual

 ## News
+- `v0.9.0` is released, so that delegates should upgrade their softwares to this new version.
+The fork will happen at block height 1641601.
+Before restarting with `v0.9.0` docker image, please re-pull the up-to-date mainnet genesis config file first.
+It's a MUST step for this upgrade.
+In addtion, note that this upgrade will result in db migration upon restart which could takes 30min to 1hr to complete.
+Therefore, please upgrade when the delegate node is not in the active consensus epoch.
 - We have reset testnet, and deployed `v0.8.3`, and finally upgraded it to `v0.9.0`.
 The genesis config file has been updated as well.
 - We have upgraded mainnet to `v0.8.3`.
 It contains breaking changes which will be activated on block height 1512001.
 Delegates must upgrade your node to the new version before that.
 - We have upgraded testnet to `v0.8.4`.